Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Periodic Strategies in Strategic Form Games--Definitions--Pure Strategies Case

 \subsubsection{Games with and without Periodic Nash Equilibria-Four Choices two Player Games}

-We start first with Game 1A, which is an analog of one of the games Bernheim used in his original rationalizability paper \cite{bernheim}.
-We shall focus our interest on player's A choices, but similar results hold for player's B actions.
-Using the algorithm that the inequalities of relation (\ref{payoffreq}) dictate, we can construct the following periodicity cycles, namely:
+We start with Game 1A in Table \ref{game1a}, which is an analogue of one of the games in \cite{bernheim}.
+We shall focus on the choices of player A , but similar results hold for B's actions.
+Using the algorithm that the inequalities of relation (\ref{payoffreq}) dictate, we can construct the periodicity cycles

-It is obvious that the periodicity number is $n=2$ for both the actions, $a_1$ and $a_3$.
-Moreover, for the actions that constitute a Nash equilibrium it is not possible to construct such a cycle.
+The periodicity number is $n=2$ for both actions, $a_1$ and $a_3$.
+For the actions that constitute a Nash equilibrium, it is not possible to construct such a cycle.
 Nevertheless, if we apply the algorithm (\ref{payoffreq}), we obtain the following cycle:

-It is obvious that the cycle of the non-periodic Nash action $a_2$ ends up to the periodic cycle of the periodic action $a_1$.
-This is the materialization of the Theorem \ref{2}, which states that the set of periodic actions is set stable under the operator $\mathcal{Q}$.
-Now we focus our study to the rationalizability cycles.
+It is obvious that the cycle of the non-periodic Nash action $a_2$ merges into the periodic cycle of the periodic action $a_1$, as predicted by Theorem \ref{2}.
+We next consider the rationalizability cycles.
 The actions $a_1$ and $a_3$ are both rationalizable.

-These two actions are both rationalizable and periodic, and moreover, the rationalizability cycles for these two, coincide with the periodicity cycles.
-By rationalizability cycle is meant a cycle based on rationality and by rationality is meant acting optimally under some beliefs about the opponents actions.
-Indeed, such a cycle exists and it looks like:
+and periodic, and the rationalizability cycles coincide with the periodicity cycles.
+Here, a rationalizability cycle is a cycle based on rationality, that is, acting optimally under some beliefs about the opponents actions.
+Indeed, such a cycle looks like:

 The reasoning behind this cycle is based on this system of beliefs: Player A considers action $a_1$ rational if he believes that player B will play $b_3$, which is rational for player B if he believes that player A will play $a_3$.
 Accordingly, A will consider playing $a_3$ rational if he believes that player B will play $b_1$, which would be rational for player B if he believes that player A will play $a_1$.
 Therefore, we obtain a cycle of rationalizability based on pure utility maximization rationality.

-For the Nash action $a_2$ it is not easy to construct such a cycle because A will be forced to play $a_2$ since B would never play $b_1$ or $b_3$ as a best response to $a_2$.
+The Nash action $a_2$ is not contained in such a cycle due to the fact that A will be forced to play $a_2$, and B would never play $b_1$ or $b_3$ as a best response to $a_2$.
 So, the Nash strategy is ``forced`` to be rationalizable.
 In this game, the non-Nash rationalizable actions are periodic actions which actually are the only periodic strategies and also the rationality cycles and periodicity cycles coincide.